Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: NOT AVAILABLE, follow dev [Github](https://github.com/ephellon/twitch-tools)

-*This step will introduce to Twitch better controls over Twitch lives*
+*This step will introduce to Twitch better controls over Twitch lives.*

 > **15) TwitchNoSub:**

 Chromium: [https://github.com/besuper/TwitchNoSub/releases](https://github.com/besuper/TwitchNoSub/releases)

-To install this extension on chromium browser manually you have first enable the developer options in the extension and then unpack the .zip file with softwares like winrar or 7zip and click on "load unpacked extension", alternatively you can create a .zip containing only the files (without main folder name) and drag and drop this one in the extension page
+To install this extension on chromium browser manually you have first enable the developer options in the extension and then unpack the .zip file with softwares like winrar or 7zip and click on "load unpacked extension", alternatively you can create a .zip containing only the files (without main folder name) and drag and drop this one in the extension page.

 Firefox: follow the instruction under their [Github](https://github.com/besuper/TwitchNoSub/)

-*This step will make you able to watch premium vod from twitch as free user*
+*This step will make you able to watch premium vod from twitch as free user.*

-Note: unpacked extension not have the ability to auto-update themself, once in a while check their [Github](https://github.com/besuper/TwitchNoSub/) for updates
+Note: unpacked extension not have the ability to auto-update themself, once in a while check their [Github](https://github.com/besuper/TwitchNoSub/) for updates.

 **INSTAGRAM**